cygni/snakebot-client-js/README.md

 And now your snake should start moving upwards instead.

 Woho!

+## Project.clj

+Update this one if you need more NodeJs dependencies or if you need to optimize your solution or something similar.
+To see how NodeJs dependencies are used.
+Look at the core.cljs file.

 You have now the ability to be one of the cool kids.
 Yay you!